Spanish Commercial Code: Contracts, Obligations, General Provisions | Althox

 Article 110.
 In computing the periods of days, months and years, shall follow the rules contained in Articles 48 and 49 of the Civil Code, unless the law or the Convention provide otherwise.

+Article 111.
+The obligation expires on Sunday or other holiday is payable to the next.
 The same rule applies to obligations maturing on Saturday each week and December 31 of each year.

 Article 112.
 Are not recognized terms of use that differ from grace or the obligations beyond the period stipulated by convention or law.

+Article 113.
+All acts concerning the execution of contracts in a foreign country and cumplidero in Chile are governed by Chilean law, in conformity with what is prescribed in the final paragraph of Article 16 of the Civil Code.
 So the delivery and payment, the currency is to be carried, the measures of all kinds, receipts and form, the responsibilities imposed by the lack of compliance or imperfect compliance or late, and any other act on the mere execution the contract must be arranged with the provisions of the laws of the Republic, unless the contracting parties have agreed otherwise.

 Article 114.
 Whenever the contracts set forth in the first paragraph of the previous section provides that the payment is made in the currencies or the place where legal measures were celebrated, these will be reduced by agreement of the parties, or the opinion of experts, currencies or legal action in Chile at the time of fulfillment.
+The same rule applies when the contracts in Chile estipulare the delivery or payment is to be done in steps or foreign currencies.

 Article 115.
 When the parties relating to unauthorized actions by law, shall be binding on those used in the place where the contract is to be performed.